 For Apple devotees, the iPhone is the only phone that matters.
 The biggest choice fans have to make is whether they need to get the newest iPhone right now, grab a bargain on an older model, or hold off in the hopes of an even newer iPhone being launched.

 However, simply going for the newest iPhone doesn’t always mean you’ll get the best deal.
 Often, the older iPhone models are just as slick and feature-packed as the newer ones.
-Put simply, there’s no bad iPhones out there if you go for a model from the past couple of years.
+Put simply, there are no bad iPhones out there if you go for a model from the past couple of years.

 But how do you know you're getting the right iPhone for you?
-We've taken an in-depth look at all the iPhones on sale so you can quickly and easily find out which one is right for you.
+We've taken an in-depth look at all the iPhones on sale, so you can quickly and easily find out which one is right for you.

 Which Is The Best iPhone?

 These are the best Apple iPhone models you can buy.
 Though it’s still possible to track down older ones second-hand or refurbished, we’d advise sticking to one of the iPhones below:

 - iPhone 12 Pro – The best iPhone on sale: The iPhone 12 Pro is, in our mind, the best iPhone you can buy at the moment.
 Its smaller size makes it easier to use than the 12 Pro Max, while its triple rear cameras and improved battery life make it a noticeable improvement over the regular iPhone 12 models.